Hysilie/Rijk-Art/README.md

 <p>I started to learn web development in Sept 22.
 I made a small project based on React because I'm currently learning it. <br/>
 This was my first solo experience , so little things can not look very good in front of everyone, sorry for mistakes, I tried to make some comments on my code.<br/>
 Thanks a lot to the Rijksmuseum to make a simple and free <a href='https://data.rijksmuseum.nl/object-metadata/api/'>API</a>. <br/>
 Want to explore the website instead of a repo ?
-Here : //Work in progress // </p>
+Here : <a href="https://rijk-art.herokuapp.com/">https://rijk-art.herokuapp.com/</a> </p>
 <br/>
 <br/>
 <h1 href='#'>Tech Stack</h1>